 How can I learn more about chemicals in my workplace?

-The best way to find out what chemicals are in the product(s) you use, or products that are used around you, is to get a copy of the Material Safety Data Sheets for that product, called MSDS for short.
-The workplace is required to make sure that MSDS are readily available to workers for all chemicals used at a worksite.
-The MSDS describe how to properly handle and store chemicals used at your workplace.
-However, most MSDS do not provide helpful information about reproductive risks, because the sheets do not put risks in the context of the amount of exposure.
+The best way to find out what chemicals are in the product(s) you use, or products that are used around you, is to get a copy of the Safety Data Sheets (SDS) for that product.
+You may have heard safety data sheets referred to as Material Safety Data Sheets (MSDS).
+The workplace is required to make sure that SDS are readily available to workers for all hazardous chemicals used at a worksite.
+The SDS describe how to properly handle and store chemicals used at your workplace.
+However, most SDS do not provide helpful information about reproductive risks, because the sheets do not put risks in the context of the amount of exposure.

 It is helpful to remember that even though a potentially harmful substance or condition may be present at your worksite, it does not mean that you are at risk for exposure.
 In addition, smelling an odor does not mean you have had a significant exposure.
 By following proper safety and handling procedures, exposures will likely be kept below levels that would affect your health or pregnancy.